jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 #### State requests

-In the case of a front-end connecting to a running kernel where widgets have already been instantiated, it may send a request state message, of the form
+In the case of a frontend connecting to a running kernel where widgets have already been instantiated, it may send a request state message, of the form

 ```python
 {